-The role of the mentor seed grower is to provide support, feedback, and advice to the student on their seed growing experience in 2025 and in planning for achieving their personal/professional goals as a seed grower.
+The role of the mentor seed grower is to provide support, feedback, and advice to the student on their seed growing experience in 2026 and in planning for achieving their personal/professional goals as a seed grower.
 Mentors commit to the following minimum levels of support, though the specific plans for engagement are determined between each mentor/ mentee relationship.
 Students will also have ongoing support from course instructors, guest presenters, and peer to peer discussions.
-The mentor is intended to compliment the course in a more personal consulting role rather than to teach the mentee seed growing per se.
+The mentor is intended to complement the course in a more personal consulting role rather than to teach the mentee seed growing per se.

 Mentor Location